timescale/docs.timescale.com-content/getting-started/forge-multi-node.md

 ### About user mapping authentication

-We currently support **user mapping authentication** because it allows users to continue connecting with the `tsdbadmin` PostgreSQL user for all data access and cluster management.
+**User mapping authentication** allows users to continue connecting with the `tsdbadmin` PostgreSQL user for all data access and cluster management.
 It also allows you to continue making secure (SSL) connections to your Timescale Forge Access node.

 With user mapping authentication, you don’t need to manage any new users, however, **you  need to have the passwords for the `tsdbadmin` user from each data node at hand**.